Goran Švob: Education and academic career

 Švob was born on 29 May 1947 in Zagreb, then part of Yugoslavia.
 There he finished his primary school education and graduated from gymnasium.
 He then enrolled at the Faculty of Humanities and Social Sciences of the University of Zagreb where he got his Master of Arts in philosophy and English language in 1971.
 The same year he managed to get employed at the Department of Philosophy of the same faculty.

 During the academic year 1973–1974 Švob spent six months as a research fellow at the University of Oxford.
 He also had shorter visits at the universities in Austria, West Germany, Great Britain, Japan, and China.
-In 1988 he got his Doctor of Philosophy in philosophy at the Faculty of Humanities and Social Sciences, and the following year he was selected to the position of an assistant professor, and was further promoted to the position of associate professor in 2001.
+In 1988, he got his Doctor of Philosophy in philosophy at the Faculty of Humanities and Social Sciences, and the following year he was selected to the position of an assistant professor, and was further promoted to the position of associate professor in 2001.
 He has been teaching logic and philosophy of language there since 1975.
-He was also a guest lecturer at the University of Vienna, Ludwig Maximilian University of Munich, Peking University, Hokkaido University, University of Tokyo, and Kyoto University.
+He was also a guest lecturer at the University of Vienna, LMU Munich, Peking University, Hokkaido University, University of Tokyo, and Kyoto University.

 Švob was the leader of scientific research project Logic, Universal Language and the Philosophy of Language (Croatian: Logika, univerzalni jezik i filozofija jezika) of the Ministry of Science, Education and Sports of the Republic of Croatia.